serverlessworkflow/specification/specification/README.md

 </details>

 Delay state waits for a certain amount of time before transitioning to a next state.
+The amount of delay is specified by the 'timeDelay' property in ISO 8601 format.

 #### Parallel State